Tecophilaea cyanocrocus: Cultivation

 Tecohilaea grows best in a well-drained, circum-neutral (pH 6-7) soil.
 The corms go dormant during summer, and water should be entirely withheld once the foliage fades after the springtime period of active growth.
 However, tecophilaea does not benefit from the summer baking that most tulips and many crocuses benefit from.
 On the contrary, tecophilaea prefers dry, but rather cool soil in summer.
 Putting the pots in which it is grown in the shade, out of direct sun, is desirable.
 Water should be withheld until new growth appears in the fall as the soil cools, then increased.
 In climates with heavy winter rains such as the Pacific Northwest, tecophilaea is best kept out of the rain.

 When active growth begins in the fall, tecophilaea will benefit from being fed with a dilute solution of a low-nitrogen fertilizer once every week or two.
 Foliar feeding with a spray of fertilizer solution is also practical, and has the advantage that the fertilizer will not alter the soil chemistry.

 The plant is typically propagated through corm offsets.
 Seed can be obtained by careful hand pollination of the flowers, but seedlings reach flowering size very slowly.

 The foliage of tecophilaea is very scanty and the corms are weakened when the foliage is damaged.
-Tecophilaea must be diligently protected against pests that may eat the foliage: caterpillars, slugs, and deer, for example.Tecophilaea cyanocrocus and the cultivar 'Leichtlinii' have gained the Royal Horticultural Society's Award of Garden Merit.
+Tecophilaea must be diligently protected against pests that may eat the foliage: caterpillars, slugs, and deer, for example.

+RHS Award

+Tecophilaea cyanocrocus and the cultivar 'Leichtlinii' have gained the Royal Horticultural Society's Award of Garden Merit.